-I intended to do one blog post and include an image from all the families I photographed this summer.
+I intended to do one blog post and include an image from all the Charleston family portraits I did this year.
 But I couldn’t pull it off.
 They each have their own wonderful stories to tell.
 So I’m going to try to blog one family a day for the next few weeks until I’ve caught up.

 Today, the Fedders clan!

 This was in honor of the late patriarch of the family, who had a collection of crazy Cosby sweaters he would wear to parties.
 I love that they chose to honor him this way, and lugged a tub full of sweaters along on summer vacation.
 Awesome.

 Ice cream and cookie rewards back at the house after a wonderful photo session: